oxfordeo/oxeo-flows/README.md

 - Register/update all Flows with Prefect Cloud
 - Build the Docker image
 - Build a Packer image based on the new Docker image
-- Redeploy the Vertex Agent with the new image

 ### Cloud Run
 Cloud Run is set to [continuously deploy](https://cloud.google.com/run/docs/continuous-deployment-with-cloud-build) the `sat-extractor` image and service from the [oxfordeo fork](https://github.com/oxfordeo/sat-extractor).
 Did this by first building once using `sat-extractor` CLI (to create the PubSub resources), and *then* add the continuous deployment.
 (Nothing to do with this repo, just a note!)